1. PERSONAL FINANCE

 Refinance

-A renegotiation of the terms of a loan in order to accommodate new circumstances, for example extending the term period or changing the interest rate to match current market rates.
+A renegotiation of the terms of a loan in order to accommodate new circumstances.
+For example, you might use a refinance to extend the term period or change the interest rate on your mortgage to match current market rates.

 Whether you’re buying a new home or refinancing an existing one, it’s absolutely crucial that you have a solid handle on mortgage vocabulary.
 Similarly, learning how to deal with debt, money, and planning for your future doesn’t need to be difficult as long as you educate yourself.
-We’ve developed a simple-to-follow guide to help you find the tools you chart a better financial future.
-Get started by downloading our free guide right now.
+Freedom Debt Relief maintains a library of content to help you achieve your financial goals.
+You can check out our blog here.

 Student loan debt – average debt by selected states.